jonasblasques/data-engineering-zoomcamp-notes/3_Data-Warehouse/README.md

 SELECT * FROM taxi-rides-ny.nytaxi.external_yellow_tripdata;
 ```

-all the columns are the same as in the external table, but if you look now, it already knows the numbers of rows and the table size, which is almost 14 gigabytes.
+All the columns are the same as in the external table, but if you look now, it already knows the numbers of rows and the table size, which is almost 14 gigabytes.
 It also gives you the information about the partition: it’s partitioned by day:

 ![dw10](images/dw10.jpg)

-in this use case, selecting all the distinct vendor IDs from the non-partitioned table between 1st of June and 30th of June 2019, we can see on the right-hand side at the top that this query will process 1.6 gigabytes of data:
+In this use case, selecting all the distinct vendor IDs from the non-partitioned table between 1st of June and 30th of June 2019, we can see on the right-hand side at the top that this query will process 1.6 gigabytes of data:

 ![dw11](images/dw11.jpg)

-for our partitioned table, the same query will process about 106 megabytes of data.
+For our partitioned table, the same query will process about 106 megabytes of data.
 That's a huge advantage if you want to run this query repeatedly which directly impacts your cost:

 ![dw12](images/dw12.jpg)